Automatic Ontologies

 • Typical scope: incident response agents, automated remediation, change approval pre checks.

-• Operational signal: no automated remediation runs outside its authority envelope.
+• Operational signal: scenarios expose remediation outside its proposed authority envelope.

 Coding Agents